jvegam/dsPIC30F4013/ADC/README.md

 Program that configure the ADC module in mode:

-Start Sampling   -> by instruccion (setting to high the bit SAMP value)
+Start Sampling   -> by instruction (setting to high the bit SAMP value)

-Start Conversion -> by instruccion (clearing the bit SAMP value)
+Start Conversion -> by instruction (clearing the bit SAMP value)

 Channel          -> AN7